On this page you will find a list of questions that we regularly get asked at the start of a school year. We will try to answer them as best we can.

 We have included a separate page full of tips for making sure your child is school ready.
 Please read that for ideas about what to do.

-Will you be visiting my child's preschool setting?
+Will you be visiting or speaking to a staff member at my child's preschool setting?

 Will my child get a home visit from their teacher?